 A PARTNERSHIP APPROACH TO INCREASE RECYCLING RATES

-We aim to make our packaging 100% circular.
+By 2030, our goal is to make our packaging 100% recyclable, reusable and compostable.
 This means eliminating the packaging we don’t need; innovating so all the packaging we do need is designed to be safely reused, recycled or composted; and ensuring the material we produce stays in the economy and never becomes waste or pollution.

 SOCIAL INNOVATION FUNDS